0daryo/kustomize-lint/README.md

 Please post issues if you need more options

 In this kind of architecture below, you have to check whether yamls in production directory has sentences related to staging or development by code review.
-If you use this lint, ci exit with code 1 when production or staging has mistaken sentences.

 ```
 ├── user